SnowConvert: Function References for Teradata¶

 NUMBER

-The input number to validate.
+The number that needs to be validated.

 Returns¶